jxhnthan/john/_posts/2023-03-29-webscraping.markdown

 externalLink: false
 ---

-## What exactly is webscraping
+## What exactly is webscraping?

-Web scraping (or data scraping) is a technique used to collect content and data from the internet.
+Web scraping is a technique used to collect content and data from the internet.

+## What software can we use?

+For this example, we will be using R. Typically, both Python and R works well.